James Crombie (minister)

 James Crombie D.D.
 (1730–1790) was the founder of Belfast Academy.

 Early life

-The eldest son of James Crombie [sic], a mason, by his wife May Johnstoun, he was born at Perth on 6 December 1730.
+The eldest son of James Crombie [sic], a mason, by his wife May Johnstoun, he was born at Perth in December 1730.

 In 1748 he matriculated at the University of St Andrews, graduating A.M. in 1752.
 He studied for a short time at Edinburgh on leaving St Andrews.

 Minister in Scotland

 Crombie was licensed by Strathbogie presbytery on 8 June 1757 at Rothiemay, where he acted as parish schoolmaster for some time.
 On 1 July 1760 he was presented to Lhanbryde, near Elgin, by the Earl of Moray, in whose family he had acted as tutor.
 Having been duly called, he was ordained at Lhanbryde on 11 September by Elgin presbytery.

 Crombie then immediately applied to the Strathbogie presbytery to give ordination without charge to James Thompson, a licentiate, in order that Thompson might fill his place at Lhanbryde, and release Crombie for winter studies at Glasgow University.
 The Strathbogie presbytery agreed, and Crombie spent the next four sessions at Glasgow, attending classes himself, and superintending the studies of his pupil.
 Attempts to bring Crombie back to his duties at Lhanbryde culminated in a formal censure on 1 March 1763.
 After this he seems to have stayed for some years in his country parish.